-

 The German Department tries to accommodate double majors and to facilitate the completion of additional work.
 Students can enroll in upper-division German courses taught in English while they are starting to learn the language.
 The department also offers intensive language workshops during the summer that allow students to complete a whole year of German in only ten or fifteen weeks.
 Many classes offered by the department fulfill some of the college’s breadth requirements, and half of the courses required for the major may be completed while studying abroad.
 Additionally, two courses taken in other departments can count toward the German major if those courses concern European topics.

-To declare a double major, fill out a double major packet from the College of Letters & Sciences.
+To declare a double major, fill out a double major packet from the College of Letters & Sciences(link is external).
 You will need to prepare a four-year plan and get signatures from both departments.